Breast cancer survivors' dragon boating

 Breast cancer survivors' dragon boating is an international movement inspired by the research of Canadian sports medicine specialist Don McKenzie.
-Survivors of breast cancer join together to paddle dragon boats to the benefit of their physical health and social wellbeing.
+Survivors of breast cancer come together to paddle dragon boats to the benefit of their physical health and social wellbeing.
 It is supported internationally by the International Breast Cancer Paddlers' Commission (IBCPC), an Associate Member of the International Dragon Boat Federation.

 Research

 Donald Chisholm ("Don") McKenzie OC MSM is a Canadian sports medicine specialist at the University of British Columbia, professor in the School of Kinesiology and Director of the Allan McGavin Sports Medicine Centre.
 In a 1998 paper in the Canadian Medical Association Journal McKenzie described how in February 1996 he started a dragon boat team for women with a history of breast cancer, which the women chose to name Abreast in a Boat.
 He believed that this activity would benefit breast cancer survivors as it provided strenuous upper body activity in an aesthetically pleasing and socially supportive environment.